-When filing online, your Vermont LLC will be processed and approved in 24 hours.
+When filing online, your Vermont LLC will be processed and approved in 1 business day.

 You’ll receive back a stamped and approved copy of your Articles of Organization and it will arrive by email (sent to the email address you provided during your filing).

 You’re finished!
 There are no more steps to filing your Vermont Articles of Organization online.
 Please proceed to the next step below.

 If you have any questions, you can contact the Vermont Secretary of State at 802-828-2386.
 Their hours are 7:45am to 4:30pm (Monday – Friday).

 If you plan on building a website, you can quickly register your domain name.
 Creating a website with your business name as the domain name can help people find your business online.
 You can easily search and purchase a domain name through GoDaddy.

 Find a domain name